KashiCode/JavaIDE/README.md

    ```

 ## 4. Create a New Discord Bot:
-- Visit the Discord Developer Portal: Discord Developers and create a new application and bot.
+- Visit the Discord Developer Portal [Discord Developers]([https://www.oracle.com/java/technologies/javase-jdk15-downloads.html](https://discord.com/developers/applications)) and create a new application and bot.

-## 5. Inviting the Bot to a Server:
-- invite the bot to your server.
+- Invite the bot to your server.

 ## 6.Add your bot tokens: